Low-Iron Glass Explained: Why Optiwhite™ is the Clear Choice

 Light Transmission (6mm) Approx. 89% Approx. 92%+

-Colour Accuracy Distorts light colours (whites look greenish).
+Colour Accuracy Distorts light colours (pure whites look greenish).
 True colour representation.

-Is the upgrade worth the investment?
-Here is a balanced view.
+Is the upgrade worth the investment for your home?
+Here is a balanced view of the benefits and trade-offs.

 The Complete Picture